-A Haunted House for Pint-Sized Witches & Ghosts
+A Haunted House for Pint-Sized Witches and Ghosts

 I don’t know about your little ones but my little girl is not too keen on visiting a haunted house this coming Halloween.
 Truthfully, neither am I. But making one, that’s a whole other story!
 There’s nothing scary about making a haunted house, just a whole lot of fun!